t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ### Group Membership and Security {#sec5-3-1}

-Group key negotiation is an important security service for the T2Ts and Ts2T communication patterns in IoT.
+Group key negotiation is an important security service for communication patterns in IoT.
 All discussed protocols only cover unicast communication and therefore, do not focus on group-key establishment.
 This applies in particular to (D)TLS and IKEv2.
 Thus, a solution is required in this area.
 A potential solution might be to use the Diffie-Hellman keys -- that are used in IKEv2 and HIP to setup a secure unicast link -- for group Diffie-Hellman key-negotiations.
 However, Diffie-Hellman is a relatively heavy solution, especially if the group is large.

 Conceptually, solutions that provide secure group communication at the network layer (IPsec/IKEv2, HIP/Diet HIP) may have an advantage in terms of the cryptographic overhead when compared to application-focused security solutions (TLS/ DTLS).
 This is due to the fact that application-focused solutions require cryptographic operations per group application, whereas network layer approaches may allow sharing of secure group associations between multiple applications (for example, for neighbor discovery and routing or service discovery).
 Hence, implementing shared features lower in the communication stack can avoid redundant security measures.
 In the case of OSCOAP, it provides security for CoAP group communication as defined in RFC7390, i.e., based on multicast IP.
 If the same security association is reused for each application, then this solution does not seem to have more cryptographic overhead compared to IPSec.